-There are many misconceptions and myths surrounding the idea of Conversational Leadership.
-To help clarify and shed light on the practice, here are some frequently asked questions, each with a thoughtful response.
+There are many misconceptions and myths surrounding Conversational Leadership.
+To clarify the practice, this section presents a series of frequently asked questions, each accompanied by a response.

 Conversational Leadership is a rich, multidisciplinary practice.
 It’s never easy to capture something fully in just two words, and Conversational Leadership is no exception.
 Like Knowledge Management, it’s a label for a complex and nuanced domain.